 Everything you need to know about Diablo 4

-As expected, there’s loads of hype for Diablo 4, but rumours of a Blizzcon 2016 launch failed to materialise, instead we got a remake of the original Diablo.
-However, fans continue to speculate about a Diablo 4 surfacing at some point, so here’s what we know so far about the Diablo 4 release date, news, rumours, and more.
+As expected, there’s loads of hype for Diablo 4, even after the announcement of the mobile title Diablo Immortal.
+Despite the lack of solid news, fans continue to speculate about a Diablo 4 surfacing at some point, so here’s what we know so far about the Diablo 4 release date, news, rumours, and more.

-It’s been 20 years since the original Diablo game launched, so the opportunity is ripe for Blizzard to unveil the long-awaited Diablo 4.
-With Blizzcon 2016 underway, we expected some news on Diablo 4, but we were out of luck.
-Instead, Blizzard unveiled a remake of the original Diablo game, and a new class for Diablo 3 – the Necromancer.
+It’s been over 20 years since the original Diablo game launched, so the opportunity is ripe for Blizzard to unveil the long-awaited Diablo 4.

 Diablo 4 Release Date UK & US – When will Diablo IV come out?

 Diablo 4 probably isn’t coming any time soon, unfortunately.
 Here are previous Diablo releases, for context:

 - Diablo 3: Rise of the Necromancer – June 27, 2017

 - Diablo 3: Reaper of Souls – March 25, 2014